eficode-academy/docker-katas/kubernetes-exercises/03-ingress-gke.md

 However because we are running things on GKE, we are going to focus on that today.

 An ingress is loosely translatable to DNS namespace, and makes it so that:
-- traffic to port 80 (http) and port 443 (https) goes to ingress rules instead AND
+- Traffic to port 80 (http) and port 443 (https) goes to ingress rules instead AND
--
+- A name call to (example) myapplication.example.local gets translated to an IP and then routed to a container.

 Create an nginx deployment and service, exposing the service as a nodeport.
 If you need a hint as to how this is done, look at [the getting started](01-getting-started.md).